qerogram/Alfred_SSH_Connection_Plugin/README.md

 ## Usage

-1. We Apply a Workflow
+1. Apply a WorkFlow.

-2. Edit Action Command(IP, VMWare Local Address)
+2. Edit Action Command on Alfred Workflows Setting.

+   -> Usage : Module <IP> <VMWare PATH>

-   (If, you don't have a VMWare Address, just you write a IP)
+   (If, you don't have a VMWare PATH, just write a IP)

+3. Set Environment

-3. Set Environment(Workspace right click -> Open in Finder -> ALFRED_SSH_PLUGIN.py)
+   3-1.
+Workspace right click -> Open in Finder -> ALFRED_SSH_PLUGIN.py.

+   3-2.
+Adjust the variables that named "SERVER_HOST", "SERVER_PORT", "USERID", "USERPW".